gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     root@db-node:~# mysql -u root -p
     mysql> CREATE DATABASE keystone;
-    mysql> GRANT ALL ON keystone.* TO 'keystoneUser'@'%' IDENTIFIED BY 'keystonePass';
+    mysql> GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' IDENTIFIED BY 'gridka'; mysql> GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' IDENTIFIED BY 'gridka';
+    mysql> exit

 Please note that almost every OpenStack service will need a private database, which means that we are going to run commands similar to the